Introduction

 Add Hugo to System Path

-To make Hugo accessible from anywhere in PowerShell, you need to add it to the system’s PATH variable.
+To make Hugo accessible from anywhere in PowerShell, add C:\Hugo to your user PATH.

 |